Part of the complete guide to understanding addiction

 Once the medical detox is complete, many patients benefit from entering a substance abuse treatment program.
 There, patients are taught skills for coping with cravings and stress to live a drug-free life.
 Support is provided by therapists, professionals, and the recovering community.
 This can help those in recovery, gain the tools needed to return to their routine lives sober.

-The road to recovery from addiction is challenging.
+The road to recovery from OxyContin addiction is challenging.
 It is a lifelong battle for addicts.
+The OxyContin withdrawal process can make it difficult.
 However, with the right support along the way sobriety is possible.
 One can continue to live a rich and successful life.
-Reach out to Avenues Recovery today, we are standing by and ready to help.
+Reach out to Avenues Recovery, our trained admissions professionals are standing by, ready to help.

 Sources